 How health data can be at risk

 Health Insurance Portability and Accountability Act is a standard of protection for sensitive patient data required to be adopted by any company that deals with medical data, in regards to physical and technical safeguards for data transmission, storage and processing.
 Cloud infrastructure remains one of the most frequent targets of cyberattacks, mainly because of the high payout they offer, in terms of quantity and quality of data.
 Healthcare services usually use third-party cloud storage providers, but nevertheless carry liability for all misconfigurations and cyberattacks that result in a data leak.
 Using VPN services to protect access to cloud storage with sensitive medical data is one of the cybersecurity measures important not just for healthcare providers but for the end users.
 Using encryption is a necessary basic measure for all online operations you conduct with your health data.
-A good VPN provider will ensure that whenever you connect to the internet and use your health app, or access your electronic medical records, all your data is encrypted and protected from interception by third parties.
+A Top rated VPN provider will ensure that whenever you connect to the internet and use your health app, or access your electronic medical records, all your data is encrypted and protected from interception by third parties.

 The healthcare data is highly priced on the black market (and therefore south by hackers) for a reason: it contains personal and private information that is usually unalterable (biometric data, medical history), sensitive (history of substance abuse, HIV/AIDS status) and extremely valuable to insurance providers.

 Protect your own data